5 Tips for Stopping Back Pain During Period

-One study out of the UK found that 88 percent of women stated that frequently missed at least one day of work each month due to the pain from their monthly cycle.
+One study out of the UK found that 88 percent of women stated that they frequently missed at least one day of work each month due to the pain from their monthly cycle.

-There is no denying that most women will go directly to over-the-counter pain relievers, such as ibuprofen or naproxen, these can come with a heavy price.
-In one study, the regular use of NSAIDS (such as ibuprofen) found that it can often lead to stomach problems, including bleeding ulcers, fluid retention, high blood pressure, and kidney and heart problems.
+There is no denying that most women will go directly to over-the-counter pain relievers, such as ibuprofen or naproxen; these can come with a heavy price.
+In one study, the regular use of NSAIDs (such as ibuprofen) found that it can often lead to stomach problems, including bleeding ulcers, fluid retention, high blood pressure, and kidney and heart problems.

 Why Do You Have Back Pain During Period?

 Of course, the uterus only contracts for a few seconds.
 Repeatedly.
 For hours on end.
 If you are nodding your head right now, then you understand the problem.
-This phenomenon is called “referred pain”, which means you are feeling the pain in one area (the lower back) but the pain is being caused by another area (the uterus).
+This phenomenon is called “referred pain,” which means you are feeling the pain in one area (the lower back), but the pain is being caused by another area (the uterus).
 This can cause cramping and lower back pain after your period, during your period, or even before your period.

 Tip #1: Apply Heat.

-This can mean heating pads, a hot water bottle, warm baths, or showers.
-Since heat brings increased circulation, any blood vessels that are being abused by your uterus should have improved blood flow, and muscles surrounding the uterus should relax.
 You can’t always pop into a hot bath at work, but many drug stores sell small heat patches with adhesive tape that holds the patch in place.
 These can be used on the lower abdomen or the lower back, providing you with heat for hours.
-One of the easiest and best ways to alleviate back pain is a simple, old-fashioned hot water bottle.
+A simple, old-fashioned hot water bottle is one of the easiest and best ways to alleviate back pain.

 Tip #2: Do Light Exercises.

 Don’t frown at this one.
-Yes, you’ve probably heard this before and wondered how you were going to exercise when you can’t even stand up straight, but most doctors are referring to exercise throughout the month, not just when you are on your period.
-Some women find that doing very light exercise, such as yoga or swimming, helps to decrease back pain even if they are on the first or second day of their cycle ( which is for many women, the heaviest and most painful days).
+Yes, you’ve probably heard this before and wondered how you would exercise when you can’t even stand up straight, but most doctors are referring to exercise throughout the month, not just when you are on your period.

 Don’t be tempted to lie in bed because your mattress might be another cause of back pain in addition to your monthly cycle.
 What mattress do chiropractors recommend for back pain?
 Find here.